-- revised to incorporate the amendments recommended by the CAC; and - sent to one or more external experts to critically review and provide feedback (External Review).
+The CAC recommends external reviewers to the Academic Board for approval.
 The preference is for external reviewers who are listed on the TEQSA Register of External Experts where practicable.
 The external experts must be familiar with the proposed course's discipline area as well as the requirements for accreditation of higher education courses in the non-self-accrediting sector.
 Refer to Engaging TEQSA Experts for information and a link to the TEQSA Register of External Experts.